jckarter/clay/doc/language-reference.md

     # Grammar
     Visibility -> "public" | "private"

-Every form that creates a new symbol name may be prefixed with a `public` or `private` visibility modifier. `public` symbols are available to be imported by other modules, whereas `private` modules normally are not (though they can be force-imported using special [import declarations](#importdeclarations)).
+Every form that creates a new symbol name may be prefixed with a `public` or `private` visibility modifier. `public` symbols are available to be imported by other modules, whereas `private` symbols normally are not (though they can be force-imported using special [import declarations](#importdeclarations)).
 Definitions without an explicit visibility default to `public`.

 Visibility modifiers are not valid for definitions that modify existing symbols instead of creating new ones, such as variant `instance`s or function `overload`s.
 In forms that do admit a visibility modifier, the modifier must appear after the pattern guard, if any, but before the subsequent definition.